 - Under Development: A section of the 2009 General Appropriation Act authorized the construction of up to three demonstration offshore wind turbines in the Coastal Wind study area, with renewable energy certificates allocated between the University of North Carolina and a contracted third party developer (Duke Energy)— the project has since stalled.
-Apex Wind Energy filed in 2010 a request for commercial lease to 24 Outer Continental Shelf (OCS) lease blocks, encompassing 213.5 square miles (136,640 acres).
+In 2010 Apex Wind Energy filed a request for commercial lease to 24 Outer Continental Shelf (OCS) lease blocks, encompassing 213.5 square miles (136,640 acres).

 Policy, Planning, & Regulations